-- 1) Substance is not a polymer, metal, inorganic, or complex salt because ChemACE is not designed to accommodate these substances; - 2) Substance has CASRN or unambiguous chemical identification; and - A unique Simplified Molecular Input Line Entry System (SMILES) notation (encoded molecular structure format used in ChemACE) for the substance can be identified from one of these sources: - a.
-Syracuse Research Corporation (SRC) and Distributed Structure-Searchable Toxicity (DSSTox) lists of known SMILES associated with unique CASRNs (the combined lists contained >200,000 SMILES); or - b.
+- 1) Substance is not a polymer, metal, inorganic, or complex salt because ChemACE is not designed to accommodate these substances; - 2) Substance has a CASRN or unambiguous chemical identification; and - 3) Substance has a unique Simplified Molecular Input Line Entry System (SMILES) notation (encoded molecular structure format used in ChemACE) that can be identified from one of these sources: - a.
+Syracuse Research Corporation (SRC) and Distributed Structure-Searchable Toxicity (DSSTox) database lists of known SMILES associated with unique CASRNs (the combined lists contained >200,000 SMILES) or - b.
 ChemIDplus, U.S. EPA CompTox Chemicals Dashboard, or internet searches.